Say You'll Be There

-"Say You'll Be There" is a song recorded by the English girl group Spice Girls for their debut studio album Spice (1996).
+"Say You'll Be There" is a song by the English girl group Spice Girls from their debut studio album, Spice (1996).
 The Spice Girls co-wrote the song with Eliot Kennedy after the group left Heart Management in 1995.
-Later, Jonathan Buck received a songwriting credit as well.
-A mix of dance-pop and R&B influences were incorporated into the song by the production duo Absolute.
+Later, Jonathan Buck also received a songwriting credit.
+Produced by production duo Absolute, the song incorporates a mix of dance-pop and R&B influences.
 It also includes a harmonica solo played by Judd Lander.
-Originally intended by the group's record label Virgin Records to be their debut single, it was released as the second single from Spice on 26 September 1996.
+Once considered by the group's record label Virgin Records to be the group's debut single, it was released as the second single from Spice on 26 September 1996.